Doing “marketing” is only half of your business development process.

 The other half is figuring out, now that you have their attention, how to easily get your prospects to buy from you.

 Converting shoppers to buyers requires a system for follow-up.
 This is not about being pushy, it is about building relationships.

-Building trust takes strategy, action and time.
+Building trust takes strategy, action, and time.
 Often small business owners don’t ask for the sale or stay in the relationship with a prospect long enough to naturally allow the sales process to complete.
 They don’t follow up after their initial interaction!

 Let’s explore not asking for the sale, a common practice.